SMTP TLS: All About Secure Email Delivery over TLS

 - The conversation cannot be eavesdropped upon (without Computer A knowing)

-TLS with SMTP
+Secure Email Delivery over TLS with SMTP

-The mechanism and language (i.e. protocol) by which one email server transmits email message(s) to another email server is called SMTP (Simple Mail Transport Protocol).
-For a long time now, email servers have had the option of using TLS to encrypt the message transmission from one server to the other.
+The mechanism and language (i.e., protocol) by which one email server transmits email message(s) to another email server is called SMTP (Simple Mail Transport Protocol).
+For a long time, email servers have had the option of using TLS to transparently encrypt the message transmission from one server to the other.

-Not all servers support TLS.
-Use of TLS requires
+Not all servers support TLS!

-The sending server could be configured for:
+The sending computer or server could be configured for:

 - No TLS — never use it.